Interventions for Vulnerable Youth (IVY) Project

-Kibble is pleased to announce that it will take over the vital Interventions for Vulnerable Youth (IVY) project, which has been facing closure.
-This will commence on 1 November 2019.
+As of 1 November 2019, Kibble has taken over the vital Interventions for Vulnerable Youth (IVY) project, which has been facing closure.

-Kibble will manage the IVY project on an interim basis until April 2020 when the current year’s Scottish Government funding will cease on 31 March.
+Kibble will host the IVY project on an interim basis until April 2020 when the current year’s Scottish Government funding will cease on 31 March.
+We are working on developing a sustainable long term IVY project beyond this.

 About Interventions for Vulnerable Youth (IVY) Project

-The project aims to ensure these young people and the professionals working with them have access to the best advice, practice assessment and interventions addressing mental health, psychological and forensic risk and needs.
+By providing specialist, therapeutic support, the IVY project aims to ensure the young people and the professionals supporting them have access to the best advice, practice assessment and interventions addressing mental health, psychological and forensic risk and needs.

 IVY, which has the only dedicated team of its kind in the UK, has provided support for over 220 children and young people referred by 31 Scottish local authorities during its six years of existence.
-Kibble’s team of forensic psychologists will work alongside CYCJ staff to provide this highly specialist service to young people.
-It was founded on the basis that a significant proportion of young people with severe conduct and offending behaviour problems do not have access to services capable of meeting their complex needs.
-It is a national service which is free for professional to refer to.
+IVY’s team of psychologists work alongside staff from the Centre for Youth and Criminal Justice to provide this highly specialist service to young people.
+It was founded on the basis that a significant number of young people with severe conduct and offending behaviour problems do not have access to services capable of meeting their level of need.
+It is a national service which is free for professionals to refer to.

 We are keen to develop partnerships with local authorities, health boards and voluntary sector agencies, with a view to offering specialist support that is tailored to meet the specific needs of different services for young people.

-Any agencies interested in discussing options for partnership working with the IVY Project, please contact the team on 0141 444 8671 or email email@example.com.
+Any agencies interested in discussing options for partnership working with the IVY Project, please contact [email protected].